kfkchau/Project-White-Collar/core/bot-list.md

 - Does **not** introduce new requirements; it only makes existing ones explicit.
 - Does **not** discard user intent; substantial changes must be agreed via user interaction.

 ---

-### Content Filter

-**Purpose**
-The Content Filter decides which content should be inside vs outside the core solution draft or internal reasoning.

-**Core responsibilities**

-- Label and route content:
-  - Core problem/solution content,
-  - Reference materials,
-  - Sensitive or out-of-scope content.
-- Prevent inappropriate content from:
-  - Polluting internal knowledge bodies,
-  - Reaching users when not appropriate.

-**Inputs**

-- Refined inputs,
-- Internal drafts and research outputs.

-**Outputs**

-- Filtered content flows:
-  - Safe inputs to analysis/solution,
-  - Quarantined or excluded content audited via governance where needed.

-**Boundaries / non-responsibilities**

-- Does **not** unilaterally censor legitimate requirements; must follow governance policy.
-- Does **not** decide final user-facing content; Output team has that responsibility.

----